pufferpanel/templates/README.md

 # pufferd templates

-These are templates which are contributed by the community which are not included in the default pufferd distribution.

 To add a template to this repository, please make a pull request following the existing location structure of the other templates.

 Make sure to include a `README.md` file in your template's directory to document any prerequisites, workarounds, or caveats.